The Letters of John Houghton and Theodoric Loer

 Greetings to the Venerable and Reverend Father John Houghton, most vigilant and worthy Prior of the Carthusian Charterhouse near London in England, from Father Theodoric Loer, monk and Vicar of the same Carthusian Order at Cologne.

 I cannot express in words how much pleasure I derived from your letter, Venerable Father.
 First and foremost because after your predecessor died, that exceptional man John Batmanson who was outstanding in all wisdom and virtue (and who also greatly favored Denis), that sacred community elected you as Prior.
 He who preceded you would rightly aspire to your virtues and merits if he was able.
 For you cherish and observe all of the statutes, decrees, and indeed the virtues of our Order to such a degree that no one surpasses you.
 And I neglect to mention what should not be considered a matter of little importance—that you have built up my Denis to such a degree that if those angelic men of your country had not already known of his merits, they would have through your praise alone.
-Therefore, since I know England is filled with the most educated men who greatly desire the complete works of Denis—for them if for no one else, the labor will not be a burden to me.
+Therefore, since I know England is filled with the most educated men who greatly desire the complete works of Denis, for them if for no one else, the labor will not be a burden to me.
 Even now you encourage me to keep going.
 What shall I say?
-I believe that what Isaac had come to experience is now happening to us through you—namely that we have been so comforted by you that the sorrow which fell upon us from the death of your predecessor was obliterated by new joy.A reference to the comfort Rebekah brought to Isaac after his mother Sarah's death (Genesis 24:67).
+I believe that what Isaac had come to experience is now happening to us through you—namely that we have been so comforted by you that the sorrow which fell upon us from the death of your predecessor was obliterated by new joy.A reference to the comfort Isaac's new wife Rebekah brought to him after his mother Sarah's death (Genesis 24:67).

 © denisthecarthusian.org | Contact | Support